kaisenlinux/manpages-dev/category/PCAP/pcapfix.md

 NOTES
        Output file name

             If you want to perform the reparation process on the input file without creating a separate output file - e.g. in case you are out of space, you can use the -o option and give the same name as the input file.

             WARNING: This process is DANGEROUS and may destroy your data.
-You should only use this option if you know what you are doing and accept the risk of los‐ ing the input file.
+You should only use this option if you know what you are doing and accept the risk of losing the input file.

        Deep scan

             In classic pcap files, pcapfix will only scan the first 65536 bytes (maximum packet length) for a proper first packet.
-If you want to force packet de‐ tection even above this limit (e.g. because your file has been heavily destroyed) you can use the deep scan option (-d).
+If you want to force packet detection even above this  limit
+            (e.g. because your file has been heavily destroyed) you can use the deep scan option (-d).

             This  option  is  not  necessary for pcapng files because the whole file is arranged in blocks that are 'unlimited' by default.
-In result pcapfix  will  al‐ ways scan the whole pcapng file for further blocks.
+In result pcapfix will always scan the whole pcapng file for further blocks.

        Soft mode

             There are programs that breach some pcap conventions when writing files.
 Ignoring those rules do not break the pcap file but they make it difficult for  pcapfix  to  identify  the packets in case of broken files.

             By  default  pcapfix  uses hard mode.
 If you encounter problems when repairing files, try to switch to soft mode (-s).
 Pcapfix will then try to find the packets in a more tolerant way.

        PCAPNG Format

             Pcapfix will try to identify the file format to repair (pcap / pcapng) before doing any further checks.
-If the header itself is corrupted, it will as‐ sume the format to be classic pcap.
+If the header itself is corrupted, it will assume the format to be  classic pcap.
 To change this behaviour you can force the tool to do a pcapng-repair by supplying -n (--pcapng) option.

        Verbosity